FelippeLadeiraEE/version-test/README.md

 ## Usage/Examples

-Just change the version you want to donwload in you `composer.json`
+Just change the version you want to download in you `composer.json`

 ```json
 {